 Rice calls it “social scientists and computer scientists really coming together and trying to do what neither group could do by themselves.”

-The social scientists may identify a problem, and their computer scientists counterparts look at the problem and say, “we can solve that with some cool math,” he said.
+The social scientists may identify a problem, and their computer scientist counterparts look at the problem and say, “We can solve that with some cool math,” he said.
 “It’s a wonderful collaboration ... [and] brand new.”

 But most people already encounter artificial intelligence in their everyday lives—during a Google search, for instance, when A.I. predicts what they’re looking for, or when they talk to “digital assistants” like Siri, Alexa or Cortana.